 Through this annotation graph, \(318\) metabolic reactions in the model are linked to \(289\) catalysing enzymes, with more than \(25\%\) of the reactions being catalysed by multiple enzymes (isozymes).
 Such enzymatic redundancy plays an important role, for example, when designing metabolic engineering strategies to prevent flux through a pathway.
 However, the different isoenzymes of a reaction need not all be equally important, and treating them as completely equivalent may generate inaccuracies in some phenotypic predictions.
 For example, while phosphofructokinase activity in {\textit{E.~coli}} (reaction PFK) is known to be carried by two isozymes, \textit{pfkA} and \textit{pfkB}, the latter is known to be responsible only for minor activity under normal physiological conditions \cite{babul_phosphofructokinases_1978}.
-If these differences are not taken into account, metabolic models can overpredict redundancy in the network, for instance when assessing phenotypic predictions in response to gene knockouts \cite{monk_iml1515_2017}.
+If these differences are not taken into account, metabolic models can overpredict redundancy in the network, for example, when predicting phenotypes after gene knockouts \cite{monk_iml1515_2017}.

-To address this issue and make the model usable in a wider range of modelling scenarios, we qualified catalytic edges in the graph as either \textit{primary} or \textit{secondary catalysis} (Methods, Figure \ref{annotation_graph}C).
-A catalytic relationship between a reaction and an enzyme was annotated as secondary whenever the enzyme, according to experiments, accounts only for negligible activity for the reaction in the wild-type strain.
+To address this issue and make the model usable in a wider range of modelling scenarios, we classified the catalytic edges in the graph as either \textit{primary} or \textit{secondary catalysis} (Methods, Figure \ref{annotation_graph}C).
+The catalytic relationship between a reaction and an enzyme was annotated as secondary whenever the enzyme, according to experiments, accounts only for negligible activity for the reaction in the wild-type strain.
 As experimental evidence we considered \textit{in vitro} and \textit{in vivo} complementation studies.
 Through this curation process, a total of \(72\) catalytic edges were functionally annotated as secondary.